Skip to contentSkip to content

 Back to guides

 Website photos are not decoration.
-They are proof infrastructure.
-The right set shows the real place, people, work, product, process, quality, and next step before a cautious visitor decides whether to trust you.
+They are trust proof.
+The right set shows the real place, people, work, product, and quality before a cautious visitor decides whether to call, book, or buy.
+Here is what to show, where to put it, and what to fix first.

-• Website photos should prove the business, not decorate the page.
+• Website photos should prove the business is real, not just decorate the page.

 • The core set is real place, real people, real work, real products, real process, and visible quality cues.

-• Captions, alt text, privacy choices, Google profile consistency, and mobile performance are part of the photo system.
+• Captions, alt text, privacy choices, mobile speed, and Google profile consistency are part of the photo system.

 • Stock photos can support mood, but they should not replace proof where trust is on the line.